 - Capture longer light frames at a dark sky site

-- Properly stack the image with with dark, bias, and flat frames.
+- Properly stack the image with dark, bias, and flat frames.

-Then of course there is the processing!
-This has been said to be the hardest part of astrophotography.
-Hopefully the new books I have just ordered from Canadian Telescopes will help me with this!
+Then, of course, there is the image processing!
+This has been said to be the hardest part of astrophotography to overcome early on, and present the biggest steepest learning curve.
+Hopefully the new books I have just ordered will help me with this!

 Our members observing night at RASC is this Saturday.
 Currently, the weather does not look like its going to cooperate, but my fingers are crossed.
 Stay tuned for my next post!